deeedob/thesis/content/40_remote_plugins.md

 the server, obtaining a handle to the `SharedData` object.
 Events are then pushed into FIFO queues within SharedData, and the server automatically manages everything thereafter.

-> FIXME: These three paragraph seems to related/repeated

-To enable this, it's necessary to implement an event polling mechanism.
-The decision for this work was not to introduce a separate thread for this task, aiming to avoid the complexities of thread switching and synchronization issues.
-Instead, the existing completion queues were repurposed.
-These queues are already operational and maintain internal thread pools, additionally offering capabilities for client channel communication.
-Our task involves enqueuing custom operations into the completion queue, which then manages their lifecycle and scheduling.
-Fortuitously, the gRPC library provides a suitable, albeit lesser-known, feature for this purpose: the `Alarm` class.

-Implementing the event polling mechanism is crucial for this system to function effectively.
-To avoid creating another independent thread for this purpose, and to sidestep the complexities associated with thread switching and synchronization, the existing completion queues were utilized.
-These queues are already active and managed by internal thread pools.
-Importantly, they have the capability to interact with client channels.
-The strategy involves enqueuing custom operations into the completion queue, which then oversees their lifecycle and schedules subsequent invocations.
-Fortuitously, the gRPC library offers a particularly useful, though less commonly known, tool for this purpose: the `Alarm` class.

 Implementing the event polling mechanism is crucial for this system to function effectively.
 To avoid creating another independent thread for this purpose, and